Print Options:

 3

-Preheat the oven to 400 degrees F. Oil an 11 x 7-inch baking pan or casserole dish.
+Preheat the oven to 400 degrees F. Coat an 11 x 7-inch (or similarly sized) baking pan or casserole dish with oil.
+(Alternately, use a non-stick baking dish.)

 To make the potato/bean layer, fit a large sauce pan with a steamer insert.
 Add 2 inches of cold water, and then add the potatoes.
 Cover and bring to a boil.
 Steam for 15 to 20 minutes, until they are soft, but not mushy.
-Put the potatoes, beans, garlic powder, and salt in a high performance blending appliance and process until smooth.
+Put the potatoes, beans, garlic powder, and salt in a blender and briefly process (or pulse) until almost smooth.
 (Do NOT over process, or the mixture will be too stiff.)
-Transfer to a medium-size bowl and stir in the marjoram.
+Transfer to a medium-sized bowl and stir in the marjoram.
 Alternately, you may put the potato/bean mixture into a medium-sized bowl and mash together using a potato masher until almost smooth, and then stir in the marjoram.

 4

-While the bread cubes are cooling, prepare the stuffing by combining the onion, ¼ cup vegetable broth (see note), and the basil in a large skillet.
+While the bread cubes are cooling, prepare the stuffing by combining the onion, ¼ cup vegetable broth (or 1 tablespoon olive oil, see note), and the basil in a large skillet.
 Cook over medium heat, stirring occasionally, for about 7 minutes.
-Add the celery and ¼ cup broth, cover, and cook, stirring occasionally, for 5 minutes.
+Add the celery and 1/4 cup broth, cover, and cook, stirring occasionally, for 5 minutes.
 Add the diced mushrooms and another 1/4 cup broth, cover, and cook, stirring occasionally, for 5 minutes, or until most of the liquid has cooked down, leaving the mushroom mixture very moist but not soupy.
 Stir in the pecans and remove the skillet from the heat.

 5

-Put the remaining 11/2 cups vegetable broth into a small sauce pan.
+Put 1½ cups vegetable broth into a small sauce pan.
 Bring to a simmer over medium heat.
-Put 4 cups of the toasted bread cubes in a large bowl.
+Put the toasted bread cubes in a large bowl.
 Add the mushroom-pecan mixture and stir gently to combine.
 Pour in 1/2 cup of the hot vegetable broth and stir to combine.
 Add as much of the remaining broth as needed so the mixture is moist but not soupy.
 (If the mixture still seems dry after adding all of the broth, add a small amount of water.)

 6